What is the Gund Gallery Art Loan Program?

-- Art Loan works will be shown in a mini-exhibition at the beginning of fall semester in the Meier-Draudt Curatorial Classroom of the Gund Gallery.
+- Art Loan works will be shown in a mini-exhibition at the beginning of the semester in the Meier-Draudt Curatorial Classroom of the Gund Gallery.
 This spring, the art loan works will be on view from January 15-19, 2018.

 - During the course of the mini-exhibition, each student interested in borrowing a work of art will place their name in the ballot box.
 Each student may only submit their name once.
 At the end of the mini-exhibition, names will be drawn from the ballot box at random.
-The individuals whose names have been chosen will be notified by email to come to the gallery on Sunday, January 21 at 8 PM to choose an Art Loan object.
+The individuals whose names have been chosen will be notified by email to come to the gallery on Sunday, January 21 at 1 PM to choose an Art Loan object.
 The first name drawn will be able to choose their first choice from the art loan objects.
 The second name will be able to choose their first choice from the remaining items and so on, until all of the art loan objects are chosen.
-Upon choosing an art loan work, borrowers will need to fill out required paperwork and pay the loan fee.
+Upon choosing an art loan work, borrowers will need to fill out the required paperwork and pay the loan fee.

 - At this point, the borrower will arrange for a specific time and date for the installation of their artwork.
 The installation will be completed by a Gund Gallery Associate.
 Borrowers may not hang the works themselves.